Download an object

 general considerations

-Any download only works if the object we target exists.
+A download only works if the object exists.

-The access control varies between the download methods.
+The access control varies based on the download method.

 getBlob(fileRef).then((blob) => {